-The interdisciplinarity of our research means that our work draws from, and is influenced by, a range of disciplines: such as sociology, cultural studies, geography, social policy, law, international studies, health care, modern languages, media studies, music, philosophy and science and technology studies.
+The interdisciplinarity of our research means that our work draws from, and is influenced by, a range of disciplines: such as sociology, cultural studies, youth studies, geography, social policy, law, international studies, health care, modern languages, media studies, music, philosophy and science and technology studies.

 All staff in the Centre are research active and have good rates of attracting research funding.
 Current research undertaken by staff and PhD students in the Centre focuses on areas including: